nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Description:**

-1. The accountant selects a staff member from the address book to edit.
+1. The accountant enters command to edit a staff member with the relevent details.
-2. The system presents a form populated with the staff member's existing information.
-3. The accountant modifies the staff member's details as needed.
-4. The system validates the updated information.
+2. The system validates the updated information.
-5. The system saves the updated staff member information in the address book.
+3. The system saves the updated staff member information in the address book.

 **Extensions:**